odoo/odoo/doc/howtos/rdtraining/setup.rst

     $ git clone git@github.com:odoo/odoo.git
     $ git clone git@github.com:odoo/enterprise.git

-.. tip:: Clone the repositories will take a while, enjoy a cup of coffee while waiting.
+.. tip:: Cloning the repositories will take a while, enjoy a cup of coffee while waiting.

 .. tip:: You may need to ask your manager read rights to fetch the enterprise repository.